 2024 Waterfront Wednesday Lineup

 91.9 WFPK Independent Louisville and Waterfront Park are proud to announce the 22nd season of WFPK Waterfront Wednesday!
-Louisville’s favorite concert series begins April 24th, featuring Phosphorescent (9 p.m.), Dehd (7:30 p.m.), and Tyrone Cotton (6 p.m.).
+Louisville’s favorite concert series begins April 24th, featuring Pokey LaFarge (9 p.m.), S.G.
+Goodman (7:30 p.m.), and Ellie Ruth Band (6 p.m.).
 Proceeds from WFPK Waterfront Wednesday benefit Louisville Public Media and Waterfront Park.

 The free concerts take place on the Big Four Lawn in Louisville’s Waterfront Park.
 The Big Four Lawn is located next to the Big Four Pedestrian and Bicycle Bridge.
 The lawn open at 5 p.m., with music beginning promptly at 6 p.m.